ethereum/go-ethereum/README.md

 $ tomo attach https://testnet.tomochain.com
 ```

-### Run your full node on the Tomochain test network
+### Running a full node

-If you would like to run your own full node and join the Tomochain test network, run these below commands:
+If you would like to run your own full node, you can try it on the test network by running the commands below:

 ```bash
 // 1. create a folder to store tomochain data on your machine